Oklahoma State University

 We encourage potential participants to submit applications (including title and abstract of you plan to contribute) as soon as possible since the accommodation resources might be limited.
 For the full consideration, please apply before May 31, 2017.

-A workshop registration fee will apply.
-Amount to be determined.
+There will be a $30 registration fee to attend the workshop.
 The registration fee includes participation in the workshop, lectures, and coffee breaks.

 Neutron is a perfect laboratory for the search of physics beyond the Standard Model.
 Ettore Majorana first conjectured in 1937 that the neutron might be its own antiparticle.
 Although neutron and antineutron are well known to be different particles interacting differently with matter, the spontaneous transformation of neutron to antineutron or matter to antimatter remains an intriguing possibility in particle and nuclear physics.
 Such transformation, leading to the appearance of antineutron from neutron, would violate baryon number by two units and thus might serve as one of the three components of Sakharov’s conditions required for the explanation of baryon asymmetry of the universe.
 Transformations with ΔB = 2 are alternative and complementary to ΔB = 1 ("proton decay").
 They appear naturally in the GUT models with broken quark-lepton symmetry and accompany the seesaw mechanism needed for small neutrino masses.
 The new physics will require violation of B − L symmetry that is conserved in the Standard Model; it will include ΔL = 2 (Majorana neutrino) and ΔB = 2 (n ® n transformation) as two sides of the coin.
 Since non-perturbative sphaleron mechanism of the Standard Model destroys any baryon asymmetry that was created obeying the selection rule Δ(B − L) = 0, a violation of (B - L) is an essential feature of physics beyond the Standard Model that is relevant for baryogenesis.
 Thus, transformation n ® n, if it exists, could offer a mechanism of baryogenesis, which is an alternative to the popular leptogenesis mechanism.
 Existing models of Post-Sphaleron Baryogenesis (PSB) predict n ® n transformations with probabilities that can be probed in the next-generation n ® n search experiments.
 Presently there is an international "NNbar collaboration" which plans for an n ® n search experiment at the European Spallation Source (ESS), the construction of which in Lund (Sweden) will be finished in 2019.
 The goal of the NNbar collaboration is to reach with free neutron cold beam experiment the sensitivity of antineutron appearance probability at a level >1000 times higher than the present level set by the reactor experiment at Grenoble more than two decades ago.
 In this experiment, PSB models can be tested for a significant domain of the phase space.
 Also, searches of n ® n transformation inside nuclei might be possible in the large next-generation liquid argon detector DUNE, presently under construction in South Dakota.
 Experimental sensitivity reach of